🇱🇧 Lebanon – A Summer Series 🇱🇧

 Confused, heartbroken, or wanting to better understand what is happening in Lebanon?
 Join us this summer for films, discussion, and community learning as we explore the history, politics, and lived realities shaping modern Lebanon and Palestinian refugee communities.

-In collaboration with Dr. Andrea Stanton and the Middle East Justice Project, this series will provide space to learn, reflect, and engage together.
+In collaboration with Dr. Andrea Stanton, this series will provide space to learn, reflect, and engage together.

-✨ All events are FREE, but RSVP is required through our website. ✨
+✨ All events are FREE, but RSVP is required, please fill out the form below. ✨

-🎬 Movie Night – Where Do We Go Now?
+🎬 Free Film Screening – Where Do We Go Now?

 📅 June 18th | 6:30 PM – 9:00 PM